By Mike Sims,

 As with many things, it’s not just the quantity, it’s the quality and the methodology that matters.
 This is such an important topic, that we have another entire blog dedicated to this topic that you can read here if you’d like to geek out.

-When it comes to real released MBE questions, BARBRI has released questions – but we don’t assign those questions and we don’t recommend focusing on them.
+When it comes to real released MBE questions, BARBRI has released questions – but we only assign select questions that have been vetted to ensure they represent areas most likely to be tested.
+As a general rule, we don’t recommend focusing too much on released MBE questions.

 Questions that have been released by the examiners will not appear in any future MBE because the scoring data for those questions would not be reliable.
 And, because only about 80 questions per subject have been released in the past 10 years, released questions don’t provide a good representation of the topics that are most likely to actually appear on the exam.
 Focusing primarily on real released MBE questions is another way some bar preppers misuse precious, limited study time.